ABOUT VARIETY OF EASTERN TENNESSEE

 Above: Photography of the Sun Tower and Ijams Nature Center by Robert Armbrust

-Variety of Eastern Tennessee was created through the generous support of Regal Entertainment Group, the largest theatre chain in the world, with 6,698 screens in 539 theatres in 37 states and the District of Columbia.
+Variety of Eastern Tennessee was created through the generous support of Regal Entertainment Group, the largest theatre chain in the world, with 7,308 screens in 564 theatres in 42 states and U.S. territories and the District of Columbia.

 We are honored and privileged to have had their support over these important formative and productive years.